adammharris/twig/document-metadata.md

 separated from the body by a blank line (which also lets the body scan close cleanly at it).
-A front and an end block on the same document coexist as two distinct sibling `metadata` nodes today; collapsing them into one logical record is the Stage-2 hoist (see below).
+A front and an end block on the same document coexist as two distinct sibling `metadata` nodes today; collapsing them into one logical record is a fig-integration concern, not Twig's (see "Library boundary").

 ### The book analogy